ivoarch/My-Apple-Privacy-Setup/MACOS-README.md

   - History -> Custom Settings -> Select ✅ Clear history when Firefox closes
   - Address Bar -> When using the address bar, suggest -> Turn ❌ everything
   - Permissions - Setting permissions
+  - Select ✅ "Block pop-up windows"
+  - Select ✅ "Warn you when website try to add-on"
   - Firefox Data Collection and Use - Turn ❌ everything
   - Deceptive Content and Dangerous Software Protection - Select ✅ everything HTTPS-Only Mode - Select ✅ "HTTPS-Only Mode in all windows"